-$^{\mbox{\tiny 10}}$ Reproduced from the "Our Warwickshire" website $\mbox{\tiny C}$ Warwickshire County Council
+Reproduced from the "Our Warwickshire" website © Warwickshire County Council

-3.2.3 The foundation stone was laid on 26 April 1876 and consecrated on 8 October 1877 by the Bishop of Worcester.
-Its designer was an Arts and Crafts architect of national standing - Clapton Rolfe of Reading & Birmingham.
+- 3.2.2 The impetus for the church came from a local land owner Mr. Thomas Botrill who died in 1869 leaving a bequest of £400 towards the building of a new church and £2500 for its endowments provided it was built within ten years.
+The presence of the former priory made its location among the priory ruins an attractive and obvious location. - 3.2.3 The foundation stone was laid on 26 April 1876 and consecrated on 8 October 1877 by the Bishop of Worcester.
+Its designer was an Arts and Crafts architect of national standing Clapton Rolfe of Reading & Birmingham.
 Rolfe also designed the adjacent vicarage which was built by 1886.
 Its first resident was the Rev. Charles de Havilland, father to the famous aircraft designer and manufacturer, Geoffrey, who lived here as a boy, and grandfather to the actress Olivia de Havilland.

-Figure 4: West end view of St Mary's Abbey Church, showing ruins of abbey, Nuneaton.
-1900s
+Figure 4: West end view of St Mary's Abbey Church, showing ruins of abbey, Nuneaton, 1900s

 - 3.2.4 The subsequent growth of housing along and around Manor Court Road, which followed the construction of the road between 1890- 2, formed part of the major expansion of the town at the turn of the century.
-Two main factors were behind this growth, both of which had close associations with the Manor Court/ Abbey Green area. - 3.2.5 The first was the establishment of good national and local rail links and, in particular, a direct rail connection to Birmingham with the opening in 1864 of a station for the Midland Railway in Midland Road (the former Abbey Street Station).
-This provided quick and direct access to large markets in Birmingham for coal, brick and stone - markets for Nuneaton's mineral wealth and developing extractive and brick making industries.
+Two main factors were behind this growth, both of which had close associations with the Manor Court/ Abbey Green area. - 3.2.5 The first was the establishment of good national and local rail links and, in particular, a direct rail connection to

-&lt;sup>11 Reproduced from the "Our Warwickshire" website © Warwickshire County Council
+$^{\rm 11}$ Reproduced from the "Our Warwickshire" website © Warwickshire County Council